Saifalkayali/gcp-terraform-web-app/README.md

 # gcp-terraform-web-app
-# GCP Terraform Web App
+# GCP Terraform Web App for Copilot testing

 This repository contains a simple web application and Terraform configuration to deploy it to Google Cloud Platform (GCP).